-Role and Responsibility of the Board & Management
+Role of the Board and Senior Executives

-The Board identifies the role of the Board and Management, its committees and the powers reserved to the Board in a charter.
+The Board identifies the role of the Board, its committees and the powers reserved to the Board in a charter.
 The Board Charter reserves the following powers for the Board:

-- Approval of risk management strategy; - Approval of financial statements and any significant changes to accounting policies; - Approval of distribution payments; - Consideration of recommendations from the Audit Committee and Board Risk and Compliance Committee; and - Any matter which, according to law, is expressly reserved for Board determination.
+- approval of risk management strategy; - approval of financial statements and any significant changes to accounting policies; - approval of distribution payments; - approval and monitoring of major investments or divestitures and strategic commitments; - consideration of recommendations from the Audit Committee and Board Risk and Compliance Committee; and - any matter which, according to law, is expressly reserved for Board determination.

 A copy of the Board Charter is available on the Brookfield Australia website at www.au.brookfield.com.
 In addition, the Board is responsible for:

-- Monitoring the implementation of the financial and other objectives of the Trust; - Overseeing and approving the risk, control and accountability systems; - Monitoring compliance with legal, constitutional and ethical standards; and - Ensuring there is effective communication with unit holders and other stakeholders of the Trust.
+- monitoring the implementation of the financial and other objectives of the Trust; - overseeing and approving the risk, control and accountability systems; - monitoring compliance with legal, constitutional and ethical standards; and - ensuring there is effective communication with unitholders and other stakeholders of the Trust.